MabbottLab/neuroimaging-of-development/week_4/README.md

 12. Investigate Faces vs. Houses and find the peak voxel of a cluster.
       * Set all Face conditions to `+` and all House conditions to `-`, then click GO.
       * ❓ What is the meaning of the new blob configuration on the anatomical scan?
-      * Go to `Volumes` > `Convert Map to VOIs`, select `Create VOI for each cluster`.
+      * Go to `Options` > `Convert Map Clusters to VOIs`, select `Create VOI for each cluster`.
       * In the resulting pop-up dialog, click `Options` and switch to the `VOI Functions` tab.
       * Click `Table…` under `VOI map peak voxels` to pull up a table containing peak MNI coordinates, as well as t- and p-values associated with the peak voxel.
-      * Click one of the cluster entries, then the Show Voxel button to move your crosshair to its location on the anatomical scan.
+      * Click one of the cluster entries, then the `Show Voxel` button to move your crosshair to its location on the anatomical scan.
       * Using MRIcron, look up the AAL regions associated with the peak MNI coordinates of each cluster.
       * Using NeuroSynth, look up study associations for the peak MNI coordinates of a cluster.